 Tony Wright (BA Hons, MSc Psych) is a Relate and Tavistock Relationships-trained couple psychotherapist and trainer who has had an extensive career in professional services.
-Tony has facilitated workshops in a variety of corporate and commercial settings as well working as a psychology tutor for Kent Adult Education.
+Tony practices as a psychodynamic psychotherapist on relationship issues with couples and individuals across gender and lifestyle orientations.
+He has also facilitated workshops in a variety of corporate and commercial settings as well working as a psychology tutor for Kent Adult Education.

 Katie Moss (MBACP) is a qualified counsellor who works with adults and young people.
 Katie is an experienced mental health practitioner, wellbeing trainer and accredited Youth Mental Health First Aid Instructor.
 In addition to private practice work over the past eight years, Katie has delivered therapeutic women’s support groups, horticultural therapy groups, crisis intervention, workplace supervision for front-line staff as well as workshops on a variety of mental health topics in schools and organisations.
 Katie is an associate for leading mental health charity Mind.

 Kate Satrettin (BSc Hons, MSc Applied Psych, MBACP) is a qualified psychodynamic counsellor who works with adults.
 Kate also has a degree and a master’s degree in psychology and prior to her training as a counsellor, she worked for The National Institute for Health and Care Excellence (NICE) helping to produce a large range of mental health guidelines.